A journey inside the typical products made in Calabria

 Using a little courage and a little madness, we tell you that the most radical vegan and a refined gourmand of meat and fish can sit together, passionately, at our table.
 There is no problem.

 Core Calabro will lead you to the origins of food, to know how the raw material is produced.

 Let’s go and taste the most authentic food and wine.

 You have to eat a lot… in Calabria 😋

 Eating comes first.
 “Did you eat?”
 “What did you eat?” – these are the first two questions, in sequence, your mother asks you on the phone when you travel 📞 .

 Calabrian people have an ancestral concern for food.

 Probably this behavior denotes a past, not very far away, in which the lack of food was a recurring nightmare and abundance was a true mirage.

-In Calabria, even in the 20th century, eating well and plenty was a privilege of the wealthy classes.
+In Calabria, even in the 20th century, eating well and plenty was a privilege, it was possible only for the wealthy classes.
 They have taken the liberty to have a binge, for centuries and centuries.
 Nobles, powerful people, landowners.
 There was a time when they could sit at the table and take part in the “cracking” meals, enjoying the first fruits of the season, and the finest meat and fish.
 The humblest people could only wish.

 In many families there is a more or less conscious, customary celebration of culinary abundance.